RyanLucas007/RyanLucas007/README.md

   <tr>
     <td width="33%">
       <h3>01 Explore</h3>
-      <p>Understand and investigate the environment with care before building the solution.</p>
+      <p>Understand and carefully study the environment before building the solution.</p>
     </td>
     <td width="33%">
       <h3>02 Connect</h3>
-      <p>Create systems where every piece has a purpose and a reason to exist.</p>
+      <p>Create systems where every piece has a reason to be there and to exist.</p>
     </td>
     <td width="33%">
       <h3>03 Evolve</h3>
-      <p>Continuously refine the project until it becomes more than an idea — until it becomes an identity.</p>
+     <p>Continuously refine the project until it stops being just an idea and becomes an identity</p>
     </td>
   </tr>
 </table>